Moonsong-Labs/storage-hub-design-proposal/techincal_design/reducedOnChainStorage.md

 	1. The one with the longest common prefix.
 	2. If there are more than one with the longest common prefix, it is the closest numerically speaking.
 	For example, assuming 4 bit hashes, if the random hash requested is `0b0110`, and the node only has chunks with hashes `0b0100`, `0b0101` and `0b0111`, the closest is `0b0111` as it shares the prefix `0b011`.
 If instead it only has `0b0100` and `0b0101`, both with a shared prefix of `0b01`, the closest is `0b0101`, as it is at a numerical distance of 1, whereas `0b0100` is at a numerical distance of 2.
+	The possibility of ordering leafs and finding a "next existing" leaf is the reason why Merkle Patricia Tries are used over regular Merkle trees.

 	![fileMerklePatriciaTrie](diagrams/fileMerklePatriciaTrie.png)